laowantong/paroxython/docs/md/preparing.md

 - give manual hints for:
     - correcting a false positive or negative;
     - adding metadata (it's more versatile than a nested directory structure);
-    - resolving duck typing on built-in types, if needed;
+    - resolving duck typing on built-in types, if needed.

 ## Naming things